-The October 31st reveal seems like nothing special, just a screen of alternate costumes.
+During the development of Wii U/3DS, the reveal made in October 31st of 2013 seemed like nothing special, just a screen of alternate costumes.
 Then you realize... costumes.
 Halloween.
 Of course. -Sage Of Time

 Why is Little Mac so fast?
-Well, in the original Punch-Out!!, he always jogged after Doc and his bike across New York City.
+Well, in the original Punch Out, he always jogged after Doc and his bike across New York City.

 Even better, Lucario is Fighting/Steel, while Charizard is Fire/Flying.
-This means Lucario has a weakness to BOTH of Chaizard's types.
+This means Lucario has a weakness to BOTH of Charizard's types.
 This may seem unfair, until you remember Lucario gains strength when he takes damage, and Lucario's Steel Type nullifies Charizard's Flying Type anyway.
 They are also the only Pokemon who have their Mega Evolution as their Final Smash.

 The only character who doesn't get hit in the Mii Fighters' debut trailer is the Wii Fit Trainer, who dodges all of their attacks.
 In the Wii Fit series, the Trainers were, well, your trainers, and Miis are often used as avatars for the player.
 Basically, it's the student against the master, and the master is winning.